 An accessory pet day care facility proposed for 80 South Road in 2011 failed to garner adequate votes from the Board of Selectmen at the time.
 Eisenberg suggested that the Planning Board consolidate their revised definitions for clarity.

 "We need to have one article that does the following.
 One, it deletes the current definitions in kennel and dog day care.
 Two, it creates two new definitions, the same as the state's for commercial breeding kennels and commercial boarding and training kennels.
-And three, replaces the wording in prohibited uses in residential areas so that it prohibits both commercial breeding kennels and commercial boarding and training kennels.
-And it's important that all three parts be in one article, as they are interdependent," said Eisenberg.

 "It helps to maintain the prohibition against the kinds of things that came up with this dog care kennel application in the last couple of years," he said.